hyosung11/Launch-School/Courses/journal.md

 06:09 Alex came on to Zoom and now he's getting tea.
 Time to work on some problems.

 07:50 I don't understand the Solution to "Buggy Code 2".

+08:48 I have Saro on my mind as a referral for a job at Stryker.
+I think Michael, Anna's dad said he recruits for Stryker.
+I should connect with him.
+What am I doing with the job search?
+Part of me wants to tell Sohee that I just want to keep studying full-time and to sell some of my stocks if we need the money, but we don't right now.
+Ugh.

+10:38 Did "Testing Object Equality" with Laurent and I like our solution better than the LS one.